-Weekly Briefing: Let’s Electrify: A Chat With Rewiring America
+Weekly Briefing: Let’s electrify: A chat with Rewiring America

-CCL discusses electrification with Rewiring America
+CCL discusses electrification with Rewiring America57e1b595b616729de910f8470664d44f-huge-go

 In the latest Big Tent Climate Talk, CCLers got a chance to glimpse into the future of building electrification.
 CCL’s Manager of Stakeholder Engagement and Government Affairs, Kyle Kammien, talked with Dr. Luis Aguirre-Torres, the Senior Advisor at Rewiring America, about shifting toward cleaner energy alternatives.
 This discussion comes on the heels of CCL unveiling our new areas of policy focus, one of which is building electrification and efficiency.